 Icons have become a big part of our daily lives; we all understand icons' visual interpretation no matter what language we speak.
-This article focuses on introducing and explaining the evolution of icons from a visual perspective.
+This article focuses on introducing and explaining the most important icon styles.

 As the world gets busier, our attention span gets shorter.
 That is why we are so easily sidetracked nowadays.
 A case study shows that the average attention span of a human being has dropped from 12 seconds to 8 seconds from 2000 until 2013.

 Icons are lifesavers for effective digital design.
 They give quick prompts and instructions that everyone can understand.
 We all know that a house represents the home screen, and a magnifying glass icon is a quick way to find the search option.